Writers want to create beginnings that count, beginnings that make readers carry on reading. In this post, we give you 13 ways to start a story.

 - Rescued – You are saved but what you face afterwards may be as difficult as the situation you found yourself in.
 Examples: Room by Emma Donoghue, The Language of Flowers by Vanessa Diffenbaugh

 - Soul mates – You meet someone who could change your life, but there may be many problems standing in the way, including existing relationships, distance, class barriers.
-Examples: Pride and Prejudice by Jane Austen, Mister God, This Is Anna by Fynn, Fried Green Tomatoes at The Whistle-Stop Café by Fannie Flagg, Brokeback Mountain by Annie Proulx
+Examples: Pride and Prejudice by Jane Austen, Mister God, This Is Anna by Fynn, Fried Green Tomatoes at the Whistle Stop Cafe by Fannie Flagg, Brokeback Mountain by Annie Proulx

 - Standing up for what’s right – Something happens to someone you love, or to you, in your workplace, educational institution, medical institution that makes life unbearable.
 You have to take action.
 Examples: Little Lies by Liane Moriarty, Things Fall Apart by Chinua Achebe, Animal Farm by George Orwell

 - Under attack – Something or someone threatens you or your loved ones.
-Examples: Gone Girl by Gillian Flynn, The Hunger Games by Suzanne Collins, Cry the Beloved Country by Alan Paton, The Count of Monte Cristo
+Examples: Gone Girl by Gillian Flynn, The Hunger Games by Suzanne Collins, Cry the Beloved Country by Alan Paton, The Count of Monte Cristo by Alexandre Dumas

 - Stripping your identity – Removing, or threatening to remove, whatever your sense of worth, safety or well-being is based on.
 This could be a job, a relationship, a friendship, a sporting ability, a musical talent.
 Examples: White Oleander by Janet Fitch, A Man in Full by Tom Wolfe, Anybody Out There?
 By Marian Keyes, The Goldfinch by Donna Tartt